Solargis Evaluate PV simulation and losses

 Default long-term degradation losses can be adjusted in the Losses section of the Energy system designer.
 You can set:

 The result of the simulation is the power output of the energy system, referred to as PVOUT.
-It is quantified both in absolute numbers, and as specific PVOUT, normalized to installed capacity of the power plant.
+It is quantified both in absolute numbers and as specific PVOUT, normalized to the installed capacity of the power plant.

 The simulation results are visualized in numerous charts and tables in the Solargis Evaluate Analysis section.
-The data are categorized and segregated into different units with a data interpretation guide included for every presented value, making the data easy to understand and interpret.
+The data is categorized and segregated into different units with a data interpretation guide included for every presented value, making the data easy to understand and interpret.
+The power conversion losses are specifically quantified and visualized as average yearly figures (including the Sankey diagram shown below), and monthly breakdowns.

 Further reading